open-telemetry/opentelemetry-operator/docs/api.md

-SecurityContext will be set as the container security context.
+SecurityContext configures the container security context for the opentelemetry-collector container.

 <table>
     <thead>